andyrichardson/subscriptionless/README.md

 ## About

-**WIP:** A library for using GraphQL subscriptions with AWS Lambda using the [graphql-ws protocol](https://github.com/enisdenjo/graphql-ws)
+GraphQL subscriptions for AWS Lambda and API Gateway Websockets.

+Have all the functionality of GraphQL subscriptions on a stateful server without the cost.

+> Note: This project uses the [graphql-ws protocol](https://github.com/enisdenjo/graphql-ws) under the hood.

 ## Setup